ROCHESTER, N.H. (Court TV) — A New Hampshire man who shot his neighbor six times was acquitted of an attempted murder charge.

-Jason Levesque allegedly shot Kyle Violette six times on April 4, 2024, in an altercation over snow plowing.
-He’s facing multiple charges, including attempted murder.
+Jason Levesque shot Kyle Violette six times on April 4, 2024, in an altercation over snow plowing.
+He was found not guilty of attempted murder, however, the jury convicted him of first-degree assault.

 In their opening statement, the defense said Levesque shot Violette in self-defense.
 Prosecutors said video shows Levesque shooting Violette five more times after he fell to the ground, calling the shooting “absolutely unnecessary and unjustified.”
 Their daughters reportedly witnessed the altercation.